djsauble/learn-gpui/book/CHAPTER_01.md

 - Set up a new Rust project with the GPUI dependency.
 - Install the necessary system libraries for your operating system.
 - Write a simple application that renders text and an SVG image.
+- Progressively build a UI, from a blank window to a styled view.
 - Understand the roles of `App`, `Window`, `View`, and `Elements` in a GPUI application.
 - Include and use assets like SVG icons.